olets/command-execution-timer/docs/usage.md

 ## Hook

-Command Execution Timer ships with a hook for automatically appending the command duration.
-To enable it, add the following to your `.zshrc`:
+Command Execution Timer ships with a hook for automatically printing a command's duration after its output.
+To enable the hook, add the following to your `.zshrc`:

 ```shell
 # .zshrc